baruch/ttags/README.md

 #### Options

-- `-a` or `--apend` - Will keep your tag file in tact and only update the tags for the files passed.
+- `-a` or `--append` - Will keep your tag file in tact and only update the tags for the files passed.

 - `-r` or `--tag-relative` - Make paths outputed in the tags file be relative to the